-- 1. If the OSCAR interface is not open, press Print Screen.
+- 1. If OSCAR is not open, press Print Screen.
 The Main dialog box will appear. - 2.
 Click Commands User Status.
-The User Status dialog box appears. - 5.
+The User Status dialog box appears. - 3.
 Click the letter corresponding to the user to disconnect.
 The Disconnect dialog box will appear.

-Figure 3.15: Disconnect Dialog Box
+Figure 3.17: Disconnect Dialog Box

-4. Click OK to disconnect the user and return to the User Status dialog box.

-Click X or press Escape to exit the dialog box without disconnecting a user.
+- 4. Click OK to disconnect the user and return to the User Status dialog box. -or- - Click X or press Escape to exit the dialog box without disconnecting a user.